 This is very likely when it comes to whisk(e)y.
-There are certainly some reasons for that since whiskey is as a barrel-aged spirit, which is often of proud age (especially in higher-priced segments) so that it’s simply very time-consuming to produce it and it’s more expensive.
+There are certainly some reasons for that since whiskey is a barrel-aged spirit, which often can be of proud age (especially in higher-priced segments) so that it’s simply very time-consuming to produce it and it’s more expensive.
 But beyond that it’s also an outstanding aromatic experience for itself.
 It is no wonder that many people are downright indignant when you pour a fine single malt in a Rusty Nail or a Blood & Sand.
 Surely you have to ask yourself: How essential is the part of the whiskey in the recipe and in particular: how much is the profile of the base spirit changed by the other ingredients?
 So I often wonder whether it would not be sufficient to use a simpler and cheaper whiskey.
 Actually I have a relatively simple rule for that:

 With the exception of recipes that explicitly require a certain spirit I use special whiskeys only if it is a rather simple recipe with the whiskey as the main actor.
 If there are citrus juices inside or several other liqueurs and spirits, I usually opt for certain standard whiskeys.
 Of course also these standard whiskeys have to be of a good quality, but usually they won’t cost 50 euros per bottle.